JAMB Syllabus for Biology 2025/2026 PDF Download

 • v.
 Nutrition process (ingestion, digestion, absorption, and assimilation of digested food)

-See also JAMB Syllabus for Geography 2025/2026 PDF Download
+See also JAMB Syllabus for Arabic 2025/2026 PDF Download

 Candidates should be able to: